Chrisfriend38/pt-be-airbnc/README.md

 * Insert Uitls file inside utils folder and make sure it is linked correctly to utils.test.js
 * Improving Visibility / Navigation within the db folder

+# Create the following endpoint GET/api/properties

+* Create the endpoint
+* Include Sad and Happy Paths 404 / 200 for integration testing
+* Default behavior: Properties returned are ordered by most favourites to least.